 - Agreement in principle between an international buyer and seller includes a deposit of 10% of the purchase price.
 The deposit is held in escrow, subject to contract, and deducted from the overall purchase price.

-- International buyers may not buy investment property such as land, commercial real estate or property intended mainly to earn rental income.*
+- International buyers may NOT buy investment property such as land, commercial real estate or property intended mainly to earn rental income unless they obtain an Economic Investment Certificate and the investment is approved by the Bermuda Government.

-- A Non Bermudian working in Bermuda on a work permit currently is unable to purchase a condo, expect in hotel condo developments.
+- A Non Bermudian working in Bermuda on a work permit currently is unable to purchase a condominium, except in hotel condo developments.

 For a complete list of properties available to International buyers, click the SEARCH button on the top of this page.